iNem0o/PicORM/README.md

 ```

 ## Relations between entities
-Using relations will need you to add a property and a method to your entity subclass.
+Using relations will need you to add a property and a method to your model subclass.

-``protected static $_relations = array();``  needed to be implemented to store entity relations
+``protected static $_relations = array();``  needed to be implemented to store model relations
 ``protected static function defineRelations() { }`` method to declare your relation

 using ``defineRelations()`` you can add 3 types of relation